Roeiazran/OOP/exercise2/README.md

-Simple Animations programm's.
+Simple Animations program

 --------------------

-The first programm generates 10 lines, drawn in black.
+The first program generates 10 lines, drawn in black.
 The middle point in each line is indicated in blue, while the intersection points between the lines are indicated in red.
 If 3 lines intersects and create a rectangle this rectangle will be drawn in green.

-to run the programm (from the root folder):
+to run the program (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/AbstractArtDrawing.java -d bin

 > java -cp biuoop-1.4.jar:bin AbstractArtDrawing

 --------------------

-The second programm generate a ball at a given coordinates x and y, the ball will travel the screen at velocity dx and dy given.
+The second program generates a ball at a given coordinates x and y, this ball will travel the screen at velocity dx and dy given.

 to run the programm (from the root folder):
 > javac -cp biuoop-1.4.jar:src src/BouncingBallAnimation.java -d bin